Filipino Americans (

 John McCain.[145][146]
 The 2008 election marked the first time that a majority of Filipino Americans voted for a Democratic presidential candidate.[147]

-Donald Trump cited their support for the former President based on their support for the building of a
+Donald Trump cited their support for the former President based on support for building a

-border wall, their support for tax cuts to businesses, their support for legal immigration, their belief in
+border wall, tax cuts to businesses, legal immigration,

-racist.[153]
-There was an age divide among Filipino Americans, with older Filipino Americans more likely to support Trump or be Republicans, while younger and US-born Filipino Americans were more likely to support Biden or be Democrats.[154]
+school choice, opposition to abortion, opposition to affirmative action, antagonism towards the Peoples' Republic of China, and viewing Trump as a non-racist.[159]
+There was an age divide among Filipino Americans, with older Filipino Americans more likely to support Trump or be Republicans, and younger Filipino Americans more likely to support Biden or be Democrats.[160]
 In the

-Jose Manuel Romualdez alleges that 60% of Filipino Americans reportedly voted for
+Jose Manuel Romualdez alleged that 60% of Filipino Americans reportedly voted for

-2021 United States Capitol attack.[156]
-Rappler alleges that the Filipino American media has heavily repeated
+2021 United States Capitol attack.[162]
+The news site Rappler reported the next day that Filipino American media has heavily repeated

-QAnon conspiracies.[157]
-Rappler further alleges that, many Filipino Americans who voted for Trump, and adhere to QAnon, cite similar political leanings in the Philippines with regard to Philippine President
+QAnon conspiracies.[163]
+Rappler further reported that many Filipino Americans who voted for Trump and adhere to QAnon cite similar political opinions in the Philippines regarding Philippine President

-building artificial reefs in the South China Sea near the Philippines in the 2010s and as a result, they have recently seen the Republican Party as being more hardline with regard to the Chinese government's actions.[158]
-Also Filipino Americans have a high rate of gun ownership in the United States, and are among the most pro-gun minority group in the U.S.[159]
+building artificial reefs in the South China Sea near the Philippines in the 2010s, and have recently seen the Republican Party as more hardline against the Chinese government's actions.[164]
+Filipino Americans have also been more receptive to

 Due to scattered living patterns, it is nearly impossible for Filipino American candidates to win an election solely based on the Filipino American vote.[160]
 Filipino American politicians have increased their visibility over the past few decades.